clarkritchie/1pw-github-secrets/GITHUB-PAT.md

 2. Click Developer Settings, then Personal Access Tokens > Fine Grained Tokens.

-3. Create a token with access to Blueboard and these repos:
+3. Create a token with access to Blueboard and whatever repos you need access to, e.g.

 ```
 blueboard/blueboard